JonyPeixoto/AppCommerce-CybertimeUP/README.md

 # AppCommerce
- Developed an e-commerce apk with the Kotlin language.
+ Developed an app mobile commerce apk with the Kotlin language.

  Prerequisites
 --------------